Post-Master's Certificate in Nursing Education

 Program Coordinator: Dr. Melissa Duprey

 The certificate program responds to the rapidly growing need for professional nurses who have specialty education in teaching methods and curriculum.
-It is intended for nurses who hold a master’s degree in nursing, a doctoral degree, or are matriculated in doctoral program.
+It is intended for nurses who hold a master’s degree in nursing, hold a doctoral degree, or are matriculated in doctoral program.
 The courses emphasize teaching/learning principles, curriculum and instruction, and evaluation research in higher education.

 This 12-credit Post-Master’s certificate in nursing education provides MS-prepared nurses with the knowledge and skills necessary to function in the role of the nurse educator.
 Those who complete the certificate and experiential requirements are eligible to sit for the national certification examination for nurse educators.